rust-unofficial/awesome-rust/README.md

 * [Rust by Example](http://rustbyexample.com/)
 * [RustCamp 2015 Talks](http://confreaks.tv/events/rustcamp2015)
 * [Rust Design Patterns](https://github.com/nrc/patterns)
-* [The Rust FFI Omnibus](http://jakegoulding.com/rust-ffi-omnibus/) — a collection of examples of using code written in Rust from other languages.
 * [Rust Guidelines](http://aturon.github.io/)
 * [rust-learning](https://github.com/ctjhoa/rust-learning) — a collection of useful resources to learn Rust
 * [Rustlings](https://github.com/carols10cents/rustlings) — small exercises to get you used to reading and writing Rust code